SAP-archive/teched2021-DAT262/exercises/ex1/README.md

 UPDATE "AIS_DEMO"."AIS_2017" SET "SHAPE_4269" = ST_GeomFromText('POINT('||LON||' '||LAT||')', 4269);
 UPDATE "AIS_DEMO"."AIS_2017" SET "SHAPE_32616" = "SHAPE_4269".ST_TRANSFORM(32616);
 ```

 ## Remove Duplicates<a name="subex3"></a>

 There are duplicates in the raw data.
-For some timestamps and  vessels - identified by the MMSI (Maritime Mobile Service Identity) - there are two identical records in the data.
+For some timestamps and vessels - identified by "MMSI" (Maritime Mobile Service Identity) - there are two identical records in the data.
 Let's get rid of the duplicates.

 ```SQL
 -- Identify duplicate records